eyz/ci-test/README.md

    - Starts container on port 8080
    - Tests HTTP endpoint with health checks
    - Captures response codes and bodies
+   - **Pushes to GHCR**: On main/master branches, pushes successful builds to GitHub Container Registry
    - Uploads test results as artifacts
 3. **Summary**: Consolidates all test results into a formatted report